wudtichaikarun/react-smart-brain-api/README.md

-# SmartBrain-api - v2
-Final project for Udemy course
+# smart-brain-api docker

-1. Clone this repo
+1. clone this project
-2. Run `npm install`
+2. run `docker-compose up --build`
-3. Run `npm start`
+3. open fontEnd web app smart-brain run `npm start`
-4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.

-You can grab Clarifai API key [here](https://www.clarifai.com/)

-** Make sure you use postgreSQL instead of mySQL for this code base.
+4. login with username:a@a.com password: a
+5. copy image url past to input and click Detect